fdu-harry/shuaiconghu.github.io/_pages/about.md

 <span class='anchor' id='news'></span>
 # 🔥 News
+- *2026.06*: &nbsp;🎉🎉 Our paper "Why specialist models still matter: a heterogeneous multi-agent paradigm for medical artificial intelligence" has been accepted by ICML 2026.
+This work explores specialist-model orchestration and heterogeneous multi-agent collaboration for high-stakes medical AI, bridging foundation models, clinical reasoning, and deployable healthcare intelligence.
 - *2025.07*: &nbsp;🚀🚀 Breaking News: We are thrilled to announce that our paper, "Transparent artificial intelligence--enabled interpretable and interactive sleep apnea assessment across flexible monitoring scenarios," has been accepted by Nature Communications (IF=15.7)!
 This is a landmark achievement as it represents the world's first Nature Communications paper dedicated to a transparent AI system for sleep apnea, pioneering a new era of interpretability and interactivity in flexible health monitoring.
 - *2025.04*: &nbsp;🎉🎉 The paper "XSleepFusion: A dual-stage information bottleneck fusion framework for interpretable multimodal sleep analysis" has been accepted by Information Fusion (IF=14.8, the highest IF journal in this field by Elsevier), a top-tier journal in medical AI!
 - *2025.03*: &nbsp;🎓 Awarded the qualification for "exceptional early graduation" at Fudan University (only 3 out of 119 doctoral students in this cohort), scheduled to receive doctoral degree by the end of 2025!